andrewbutterfield/rtems-docs/eng/fv/appendix-fv.rst

 The basic philosophy at the time was not to fix anything not broken.

 This has led to the models being somewhat over-engineered, particularly when it comes to scenario generation.
+There is some conditional looping behaviour, implemented using labels and ``goto``, that should really be linearised, using conditionals to skip parts.
+It is harder than it should be to understand what each scenario does.

-Also the API call models have perhaps a bit too code devoted to system behaviour.
+Also the API call models have perhaps a bit too much code devoted to system behaviour.

 Model Refactoring